 The most iconic feature of the Tower is the “White Tower” which was long used as a Norman prison from 1100 onwards.
 Most of the original architecture of the Tower of London is intact today.

-The Cathedral is known for being among the earliest buildings successfully employing huge flying buttresses, a key architectural feature which was to become a defining part of High Gothic architecture in time.
+The Cathedral is known for being among the earliest buildings successfully employing huge flying buttresses, a key architectural feature that was to become a defining part of High Gothic architecture in time.

 The building has a huge central dome as well as multiple half-domes on the sides.
-The interior of the building is propped up using numerous marble columns while the interior is embellished with some of the most iconic Byzantine art, mosaics and colourful marbles.
+The interior of the building is propped up using numerous marble columns while the interior is embellished with some of the most iconic Byzantine art, mosaics, and colorful marbles.

 The original structure of Hagia Sophia, as it stands today, was mostly built during Emperor Justinian’s rule in the 6th century and at the time, was the largest church in the entire Christendom.
 Most of the Church building is intact today and it is used as a museum in modern-day Istanbul.

 The Speyer Cathedral in Germany is one of the finest extant examples of medieval Romanesque architecture.
 The cathedral originally dates back to the 11th century and is an example of excellent Romanesque construction.